FAQs

 Where can I find out what is taught in each subject?

-Curriculum and Departments sections of our website.
-Here you will find details about the curriculum, teaching styles, homework and extracurricular activities.
+Information on our curriculum is available in the Curriculum section of our website.
+Here you will find details about the curriculum, homework and examinations.
 Under the Key Stage 3 heading, there is further information regarding topics covered and assessment criteria.

 Are students put into ability sets in Year 7?